-- Skip sticky foods: Some fillings, particularly silver (amalgam) ones, take time to set after you leave the dentist's office.
+- Skip sticky foods: Some fillings, particularly amalgam ones, take time to set after you leave the dentist's office.
 Eating sticky or gummy food can, in rare cases, dislodge a new filling, so it's best to avoid them in the short-term.

 - Avoid very hot or cold drinks: Moderate temperatures are less likely to trigger pain in sensitive teeth.

-- Pass on the sweets: Sugary foods and soft drinks trigger sensitivity in some and may promote bacterial growth around the edges of, or even under, a new filling.
+- Pass on the sweets: Sugary foods and soft drinks trigger sensitivity in some and may promote bacterial growth around the edges of, a new filling.

 Always follow your dentist's recommendations regarding chewing tips, what foods to avoid after your procedure, and how long you should wait to eat solid foods after receiving softer filling materials, such as amalgam.